-As part of the internal audit function, all procedures and controls are checked at least every 2 years, with most checked on an annual basis.
-Additionally, a group level external evaluation of the internal control system is conducted in accordance with the requirements of Law No. 4706/2020.
+As part of the internal audit function, all procedures and controls are checked at least every 2 years, with most checked on an annual basis, however, a check on transactions and balances is not conducted.
+Additionally, a group level external evaluation of the control system is conducted in accordance with the requirements of Law 47/06 of July 2021.
 The evaluation covers internal control systems, processes, risk management and regulatory compliance.